-- European Centre for the Development of Vocational Training (Cedefop) helps develop European VET policies.
-It contributes to their implementation underpinned by its research, analyses as well as information on VET systems, policies and practice, skill needs and demands in the EU.
+- The European Centre for the Development of Vocational Training (CEDEFOP) helps to develop European VET policies.
+It contributes to their implementation underpinned by its research, analyses and information on VET systems, policies and practices, as well as skill needs and demands in the EU.

-- European Training Foundation (ETF) contributes, in the context of EU external relations policies, to human capital development.
-This is defined as work that contributes to the lifelong development of individuals’ skills and competences through the improvement of VET systems.
+- The European Training Foundation (ETF) contributes, in the context of EU external relations policy, to the development of professional skills and competences.